 How to build MVP right

 People hate the idea of eliminating some of their original desires for their app.
 You don’t have to make a bad app, though.
 Minimum Viable Product is simply a product that becomes a bit different, but still very powerful and unique.
 Just don’t forget about the core value of your app idea and your business goal.
 This is a path for creating a successful and popular app.
 Uber, Airbnb, Instagram and other app titans started with creating MVP app first.

 The Business Objective

 When you conduct smart scoping to build MVP the biggest priority of your app can be focused on.
 This priority should be accomplishing your business app objective.
 Either that or it is to focus on the criticisms of the users (or both).
 If you are working on the first version of your mobile app (MVP) and you work to improve one main problem or feature, then you will create a better version for the next release.

 Learnings Will Enhance a Product

 The scope of your mobile app should be your main focus in order to quickly get your final product to the consumer market.
 Then you can get feedback from users and see which assumptions of yours can be validated.
 This will help you enhance subsequent versions of the app.
 You can learn a lot from your users’ activities by tracking things like analytics, user feedback, and usage behavior.
-Based on this information, you can make improvements to your app and release new versions which will make your users happier and raise your revenue.
+Based on this information, you can make improvements to your app and release new updates which will make your users happier and raise your revenue.